spkenv/spk/CONTRIBUTING.md

 All code must be formally reviewed before being merged into the official repository.
 The protocol is like this:

-1. Get a GitHub account, fork imageworks/spk (or spfs or spawn) to create your own repository on GitHub.
-During the time that we are keeping the imageworks repos private (prior to announced public release of the open source project), please ensure that your own fork is also private.
+1. Get a GitHub account, fork spkenv/spk to create your own repository on GitHub.

-2. Clone your repo to get a repository on your local machine, and you probably want to add a remote to the imageworks repo as well.
+1. Clone your repo to get a repository on your local machine, and you probably want to add a remote to the spkenv repo as well.
 From the command line, this probably looks like:

    ```
    $ git clone https://github.com/YOUR_GITHUB_USERID/spk.git
    $ cd spk
-   $ git remote add imageworks https://github.com/imageworks/spk.git
+   $ git remote add spkenv https://github.com/spkenv/spk.git
    $ git fetch --all
    ```

-3. Edit, compile, and test your changes in a topic branch:
+2. Edit, compile, and test your changes in a topic branch:

    ```
    $ git checkout -b mytopic main
    $ ... do your edits ...
    ```

-4. Push your changes to your fork (each unrelated pull request to a separate "topic branch", please).
+3. Push your changes to your fork (each unrelated pull request to a separate "topic branch", please).

    ```
    $ git add ...files you changed...